 - The whole part describing what Tsugumi went through after escaping from LEMU at the expense of Takeshi's life, how she almost gave up on living because the love of her life was dead, ran from Leiblich, lived as a homeless person, found out she was pregnant, regained hope in life because of her children....just everything about that.

 - The ending of "After You've Gone", the Drama CD.
-Tsugumi breaking down into tears and embracing Sara after the latter recovers from the fatal virus always touches this troper's heart.
+Tsugumi breaking down into tears and embracing Sara after the latter recovers from the fatal virus.

 - Remember, too, that this is after Takeshi has ensured the survival of everyone else in LEMU, and that he is voluntarily choosing to stay behind.

-- And finally, remember that Sora is still not physical - so Takeshi can't even have real contact with her in their final moments (unless you believe in the Pygmalion myth).
+- Also, Sora still does not have a physical form - so Takeshi can't even have real physical contact with her in their final moments (unless you believe in the Pygmalion myth).

 - And, related to all the previous examples, Karma.
 Not only when you hear Karma playing, you know you are in for a Bad Ending or another kind of heartrending scene, but the song is a Tear Jerker by itself.
 Just listen to it.